tritemio/smbits/content/2016-01/photon-hdf5.rst

 -------------------

 Since Photon-HDF5 is based on HDF5 files, it inherits all its advantages.
-In particular:

-- it is open, multi-platform and multi-language,
+In particular it is open standard, multi-platform and multi-language.
-- it is efficient: it supports transparent compression and fast reading.
+It is also an efficient binary format supporting compression transparently.

 In designing Photon-HDF5, we followed a set of generic principles that may be useful also for other scientific formats:

 - **self-describing**: each data field embeds a description explaining the purpose of the field;
-- **self-contained**: contains all the information necessary to analyze the data;
+- **self-contained**: it contains all the information necessary to analyze the data;
-- suitable for **long-term archival**: rich metadata records experimental details, author and software version;
+- suitable for **long-term archival**: rich metadata records experimental details, provenance, author and software version;
 - supports arbitrary **user data**;
 - all support software is **open source** (under MIT license).